sloancinkle/shuffleboard/README.md

 You only need to do this the first time.
 Afterwards, you can just click on the app to run it.

 ### Windows
 1. Download the Windows .zip file and unzip it.
-Delete the .zip file.
+2. Move Shuffleboard.exe to a new location and delete the .zip file.
-2. Open the folder and double-click Shuffleboard.exe.
+3. Double-click Shuffleboard.exe to open.
-3. If Windows Defender pops up and prevents the app from starting, click More Info, then click Run Anyway.
+4. If Windows Defender prevents the app from starting, click More Info, then Run Anyway.

 ---